ampproject/amphtml/extensions/amp-story/amp-story.md

   </tr>
 </table>

-#### Clickable elements and embeds in amp-story-grid-layer
+#### User interactive elements in amp-story-grid-layer

-Whenever a clickable element is tapped a tooltip will be shown - deferring the corresponding action until the user clicks on the tooltip.
-This is because we want to keep navigation smooth and avoid accidental clicks.
+Whenever an interactive element is tapped a tooltip will be shown - deferring the corresponding action until the user taps again in the tooltip.

-#### Customizing tooltip for clickable elements
+#### Customizing tooltip for tappable elements

-You can customize the contents of the tooltip displayed on top of a clickable item by specifying the following attributes.
+You can customize the contents of the tooltip displayed on top of a user interactive element by specifying the following attributes.
 If they are not specified, a fallback value will be provided automatically.

 <figure class="centered-fig">
   <span class="special-char">Example:</span>